-A list of possible stakeholders was developed, and contacts were made by phone and/or by email.
+A list of stakeholders was developed, and contacts were made by phone and/or by e-mail.
 The list includes the neighboring county judges and members of the school system, the local hospitals, and the local director of the Red Cross.
-A draft of the plan was posted on the Bowie County Website on INSERT DATE and notices were sent to stakeholders on INSERT DATE.
+A draft of the plan was posted on the Bowie County Website on June 24, 2022, and notices were sent to stakeholders on June 29, 2022.